Thank you for reading our post, please rate this article at the end.

 But the truth is, unless you encounter a Karen, you will likely be yelled at or profiled in the US.
 Same thing in Mexico… you’re less likely to run to drug lords or anything like that.

-However, you must never let your guard down, and you must consider these several safety tips if you plan to visit Mexico:
+However, you must never let your guard down, and you must consider these safety tips if you plan to visit Mexico:

 Don’t Wander Out of Tourist Areas